 Millions of expats pick up their lives and migrate across the world with the dream of never returning home to their country.
 While embracing the new culture, responsibilities, and diversified customs, they often forget to fulfil their “old” responsibilities.

 About 10 million US expats are scattered across the world.
 Most of them are really shocked to learn that they have an obligation to file tax returns with the IRS each year.
-The US, along with Eriteria, are the only countries who charge their citizens on their worldwide income.
+The US, along with Eritrea, are the only countries who charge their citizens on their worldwide income.

 Once knowing about this obligation, citizens are often worried about questions like: